You can set up the OLAP cube by using Microsoft SQL Server Analysis Services SSAS.

 The following example demonstrates the list of the HTTP Response Headers that show the settings which are required to enable the IIS CORS behavior.

-These are the names of the fields which are required to be used in the actual request.
-The values have to be separated with commas.
+These are the names of the fields required to be used in the actual request.
+Values should be comma-separated.

 The URI names that may access the resource.
 When an asterisk (*) is defined, all domains are allowed.

-The names of the allowed domains have to be separated with a comma (,).
+The names of the allowed domains should be separated by comma (,).

-The name of the HTTP method that will be used in the actual request.
+The name of the HTTP method to be used in the actual request.

 The XMLA protocol specifies an HTTP